volkm/storm/doc/developers.md

 - For line breaks, we use `'\n'` instead of `std::endl` to avoid unnecessary flushing.
   See [PR 178](https://github.com/moves-rwth/storm/pull/178) for details.

+## Tests
+- Functionality is accompanied by tests (`src/test`) whenever possible.
+  The complete test suite can be executed by `make test` and individual tests can be executed via the corresponding binaries `bin/test-xyz`.
+- Test files should be named `XyzTest.cpp` and follow the same file structure as the main libraries.

 ## Contributing
 - Check that all tests run successfully: `make test`.